-The Campaign sets a first-time Guinness World Record entitled “most Landmarks Illuminated for a Cause in 24 Hours,” and includes historic landmarks: Angel de la Independencia (Mexico), The Peninsula Hotel (Hong Kong), Zappeion (Greece), Burj Al Arab (Dubai) and Rockefeller Center (USA).
+The Campaign sets a first-time Guinness World Record entitled “most Landmarks Illuminated for a Cause in 24 Hours,” and includes historic landmarks: Angel de la Independencia (Mexico), The Peninsula Hotel (Hong Kong, SAR of China), Zappeion (Greece), Burj Al Arab (Dubai) and Rockefeller Center (USA).

 The Campaign marks its 25th Anniversary with the largest-ever one-year fundraising goal of $8 million and a global commitment that is stronger than ever: It’s time to end breast cancer.